wranggle/rpc/README.md

 ## Individual Packages

-The `@wranggle/rpc` package bundles all of the transports plus their dependencies into a single CommonJs file.
+The `@wranggle/rpc` package bundles all of the transports plus their dependencies into a single UMD js file.
 If your environment will accept ES6 and `import` statements, it's better to load just the modules you use.
 Each transport is available as a separate package on NPM and you can import WranggleRpc itself from [@wranggle/rpc-core](https://www.npmjs.com/package/@wranggle/rpc-core).